 The information we need to write near-complete histories of companies that went bust in the 90s exists now, much more so than it did 15 years ago.
 But if someone goes into an old article and tries, they’re going to have to fight for almost every change.
 Most decide it isn’t worth it.

 When I brought up Wikipedia politics, the consensus was that making changes was hard.
 The only disagreement was whether it was worth it.
 But more of us said no than yes.
 Wikipedia is an unreliable source when someone can charge in with accurate, primary sources and has to fight to get a minor change to stick.
 And in 12 years, Jimmy Wales hasn’t fixed it.
 I don’t think he’s motivated to.

 I’m a published author.
 And obviously I wouldn’t have written tens of thousands of words for Wikipedia if I hadn’t thought it was worth something.

 So how do I think you should use Wikipedia?
 I use it myself.
-I take images from the Wikimedia Foundation all the time, give them a Creative Commons attribution and move on.
+I frequently use images from the Wikimedia Foundation, give them a Creative Commons attribution and move on.
 But there are plenty of other ways to use it too.

 Use Wikipedia as a starting point

 Reading the Wikipedia entry gives you two things.
 First, reading the entry gives you a primer on the subject.
 It’s probably imperfect.
 But it’s something.
 Read it.
 And think about it.
 Is anything obviously wrong?
 Jot that down.
 Does the entry leave any questions unanswered?
 Jot that down too.
 Even if it’s an imperfect source of information, it can be a source of inspiration.

 When you finish, look at the sources.
 That’s the second thing it gives you, and that’s what you really want.
 The sources you cite in your paper are important.
 You don’t want to cite Wikipedia in other work, but you can cite its sources.
 And now that you’ve read the entry, you’ll have the background to understand how the sources link together.